-- g) Staff Members of the University, Allied Agencies, and Faculties of State-Supported Institutions in Illinois Staff members of the university and of allied agencies, and faculties of state-supported institutions of higher education in Illinois, holding appointments of at least one quarter time, and their spouses and dependent children, shall be treated as residents. - h) Teachers in Public and Private Illinois Schools Teachers in the private and public elementary and secondary schools in Illinois shall, if subject to the payment of tuition, be assessed at the resident rate during any term in which they hold an appointment of at least one-quarter time, including the summer session immediately following the term in which the appointment was effective. - i) International Students To be considered a resident, a student who is not a United States citizen must have a "permanent resident" status or "refugee" status with the US Immigration and Naturalization Service and must also comply with all other requirements of these regulations.
+- g) Staff Members of the University, Allied Agencies, and Faculties of State-Supported Institutions in Illinois - Staff members of the university and of allied agencies, and faculties of state-supported institutions of higher education in Illinois, holding appointments of at least one quarter time, and their spouses and dependent children, shall be treated as residents. - h) Teachers in Public and Private Illinois Schools Teachers in the private and public elementary and secondary schools in Illinois shall, if subject to the payment of tuition, be assessed at the resident rate during any term in which they hold an appointment of at least one-quarter time, including the summer session immediately following the term in which the appointment was effective. - International Students-Students that are not United States citizens or permanent residents cannot be considered a resident of Illinois unless all of the following conditions are met (110 ILCS 660/5-88): - 1.
+The individual resided with his or her parent or guardian while attending a public or private high school in this State. - 2.
+The individual graduated from a public or private high school or received the equivalent of a high school diploma in this State. - 3.
+The individual attended school in this State for at least 3 years as of the date the individual graduated from high school or received the equivalent of a high school diploma. - 4.
+The individual registers as an entering student in the University not earlier than the 2003 fall semester. - 5.
+In the case of an individual who is not a citizen or permanent resident of the United States, the individual provides the University with an affidavit stating that the individual will file an application to become a permanent resident of the United States at the earliest opportunity the individual is eligible to do so.